 For the Monroe Street Midway schedule and more information visit the Decked Out Detroit website.

-My husband and I dined in one of these chalets with our friends last December.
+My husband and I dined in one of these chalets with our friends before Christmas in 2021.
 Inside the chalet, we shed our coats, and the heater kept us toasty and warm — except for when our server entered and exited!

 If you plan to dine in one of Lumen’s chalets, I recommend wearing a warm, long-sleeve top like a sweater.
 This should keep you warm enough to dine without donning your coat inside the chalet, but you’ll want to bundle up again before strolling through Beacon Park.

 After a delicious dinner of seasonal modern-American fare and craft beverages, you can wander through the interactive holiday light installations and stop for festive photo ops.
-Last year, one installation was a swinging bell, and another was the oversized ornament pictured below.
+In 2021, one installation was a swinging bell, and another was the oversized ornament pictured below.

 For the restaurant’s current hours and menu, check out lumendetroit.com.
-Also, you’ll need to make reservations online for Lumen’s private chalets.
-Chalets accommodate 4-6 diners, so make sure you enter the number of guests as 4-6 to view chalet reservation timeslots.
+Also, you’ll need to make reservations online for Lumen’s private chalets that accommodate 4-6 diners.
 You’ll also need a credit card handy to complete your reservation as chalets have a $35 food and beverage minimum per person due when reserving your chalet.

 You’ll find The Skip in downtown Detroit’s street art-filled alleyway The Belt conveniently near the Z Deck parking garage.